CORRELATIONS

 4. Primitive tribal societies that have no bread exhibit a low occurrence of cancer, Alzheimer’s disease, Parkinson's disease, and osteoporosis.

-6. Bread is often a "gateway" food item, leading users to "harder" items such as butter, jam, marmite, peanut butter and even chocolate spread.
+6. Bread is often a "gateway" food, leading consumers to "harder" items such as butter, jam, Marmite, peanut butter, and even chocolate spread.

 7. Newborn babies can choke on bread.